 For women seeking pregnancy through assisted reproduction, proper endometrial preparation is essential for embryo implantation to take place.
 You can read more about this in the following article: How will the endometrium for the embryo transfer be prepared?

-FAQs from users: 'How important are cytokines in the embryo implantation process?', 'What is the difference between fertilization and implantation?', 'Does the egg, the zygote, embryo or fetus implant?', 'Does embryo implantation slightly hurt?', 'Is an anormal implanation of the embryo possible?', 'How do I know if the embryo has implanted?
+FAQs from users: 'Does stress affect embryo implantation?', 'How important are cytokines in the embryo implantation process?', 'What is the difference between fertilization and implantation?', 'Does the egg, the zygote, embryo or fetus implant?', 'Does embryo implantation slightly hurt?', 'Is an anormal implanation of the embryo possible?', 'How do I know if the embryo has implanted?
 Are there symptoms?', 'Can you favor embryo implantation?' and 'How many days does it take for the fertilized egg to implant?'.